LaVine pours in 42 to lead Bulls defeat Cavaliers

 Torrid first-half shooting helped Cleveland overcome 12 turnovers in the first 24 minutes.
 Cleveland shot 26-for-38 (68.4 percent) in the first half, including 12-for-17 (70.6 percent) from long range to take a 73-56 lead into the break.
 For Chicago, it marked a season high for first-half points allowed.
 Love led the outburst with 23 first-half points on 9-for-11 shooting with four treys.
 Sexton had 17 points at the break, and Garland had 11.
 Cleveland drilled 13 successive shots at one point, helping create distance after Chicago took a 40-39 lead on a pair of Chandler Hutchison free throws with 9:04 to go in the second quarter.

-Luke Kornet and Coby White both had 11 points for the Bulls, while Kris Dunn had 10.
+Luke Kornet and Coby White both had 11 points for the Bulls, while Dunn had 10.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)